Swollen Cheek: A Dental Emergency

-Are you experiencing a swollen cheek today?
+Are you experiencing a swollen cheek?
 With or without pain – please come in and see a dentist now!
 You may have swelling in one or even in both of your cheeks, which might be coming from inside or outside your mouth.
-Whatever the circumstances, it’s important to get to the underlying cause of your swollen cheek as soon as possible.
+Whatever the circumstances, it’s important to diagnose the underlying cause of your swollen cheek as soon as possible.

 If it’s been awhile since you’ve seen a dentist because you’re afraid, we can offer options that are easier by using one of three types of sedation during your treatment:

 •nitrous oxide (also referred to as laughing gas)

-•sleep dentistry (also referred to as conscious sedation or oral sedation)
+•oral sedation (also referred to as conscious sedation)

 •general anesthesia (also referred to as IV sedation)

-Below are some of the more common reasons for swelling in the cheek area:
+Below are some of the common reasons for swelling in the cheek area.

-An abscessed tooth typically occurs because of serious tooth decay that has made its way to the tooth’s root and caused an intense infection.
+An abscessed tooth usually occurs because of serious tooth decay that has made its way to the tooth’s root and caused an intense infection.